zhiliangxie/Trip-Planner-API/readme.md

 The **Trip Planner API** is a backend service built with **Node.js (Fastify)** that allows users to **search and manage trips** between airports.
 It integrates with a 3rd-party trips API to provide travel data and supports sorting by **fastest** or **cheapest** options.
+As the API can have hight load of traffic, I have introduced Redis to cache the request.

 ## Features